Menu

 However, if we are not comfortable with this, we are likely to fall back on our familiar ways of behaving which keep us stuck.
 This is not a problem because group therapy can help us understand the relationship problems we experience in the "outside world" which have the potential to be recreated within the group.

 These are often defensive in nature, intended to keep us safe from what we fear.
 These defenses may have at some time served the purpose of keeping us safe.
 However, over time they may have lost their effectiveness or relevance and become redundant.
-In group therapy, they can be recognized as self-defeating and self-destructive ways of relating that are no longer effective or necessary.
-Letting go of a defensive behavior that doesn’t work is the precursor to being able to have intimate relationships.
+In group psychotherapy, they can be recognized as self-defeating and self-destructive ways of relating that are no longer effective or necessary.
+Letting go of a defensive behavior that doesn't work is the precursor to being able to have intimate relationships.

 "But how can others possibly understand the complexity of my life and all of my relationships?"